Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBStrong national connectivity, though lacking direct international cable landings.
+Global Connectivity GradeBStrong national connectivity, though lacks the international carrier density of London.

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in London; access via dedicated private network extensions.
+Direct Cloud On-Ramps0 — as of September 2025The nearest major cloud hub is London; private network extensions are available.

-Disaster RiskLow (2.1/10) – as of September 2025Primary risks are coastal and river flooding, though overall risk is very low.
+Disaster RiskLow (2.1/10) — as of September 2025Very low overall risk, with manageable exposure to coastal and river flooding.

 Network & Connectivity Ecosystem